psmedley/node-os2/doc/api/deprecations.md

     description: Runtime deprecation.
 -->

-Type: Runtime
+Type: End-of-Life

-In certain cases, `require('.')` may resolve outside the package directory.
+In certain cases, `require('.')` could resolve outside the package directory.
-This behavior is deprecated and will be removed in a future major Node.js release.
+This behavior has been removed.

 <a id="DEP0020"></a>
-### DEP0020: Server.connections
+### DEP0020: `Server.connections`
 <!-- YAML
 changes:
   - version: